 All documents at all levels can be composed of sub-elements that, when combined, form the whole document.
 These are called components and abstractly represent the notion that several independent subdocuments form the whole document as it appears to the reader (i.e., a main body possibly followed by a number of attachments such as schedules and tables):

-WorkComponents (e.g., main, schedule, table) - the WorkComponents are abstract entities that can be referenced to refer to different ExpressionComponents in time.
+WorkComponents (e.g., main, schedule, annexes, table) - the WorkComponents are abstract entities that can be referenced to refer to different ExpressionComponents in time.

-ExpressionComponent (e.g., main, schedule, or table.) - the ExpressionComponents represent the visible division of the document as generated by the content author (Parliament, etc.)
+ExpressionComponent (e.g., main, schedule, annexes, or table.) - the ExpressionComponents represent the visible division of the document as generated by the content author (Parliament, etc.)

 ManifestationComponent (e.g., xml files, PDF files, or TIFF images.) - the ManifestationComponents represent the division of the document as generated by the Manifestation author (e.g., the XML editor).